Hansom cab: United States

 The Hansom Cab Company was established in May 1869 to provide transportation in New York City and Brooklyn.
 The business was located at 133 Water Street, Brooklyn; Duncan, Sherman & Company handled the books of subscription (initial offers of stock to capitalize a new company).
 The enterprise was organized by Ed W. Brandon who became its president.
 Two orders for a fleet of cabs were sent to carriage makers in New York City.
 Fares were to be charged either by distance or time: $0.30 for a single person per mile, or portion thereof, and $0.40 for two people.
 By time, $0.75 for one person for an hour or portion thereof, $1.00 for two persons.

-Museums
+Modern usage

+Hansom cabs remain in active use as props in period dramas, especially those set in Victorian or Edwardian eras.
+Film production companies can rent replicas or restored original vehicles.

-A restored hansom cab once owned by Alfred Gwynne Vanderbilt is on display at the Remington Carriage Museum in Cardston, Alberta, Canada.
+A restored hansom cab once owned by Alfred Gwynne Vanderbilt is on display at the Remington Carriage Museum in Alberta, Canada.
 There is another surviving example, owned and operated by the Sherlock Holmes Museum in London; in common with other horse-drawn vehicles it is not permitted to enter any of the Royal Parks.
 Hinckley and Bosworth Borough Council, Leicestershire, also have a restored Hansom cab.
 The Smithsonian Institution's National Museum of American History has a hansom cab made by D.P.
 Nichols of New York (circa 1900) in its collections.